-7 Career Coaching Tools and Ideas For Clients Who Have Absolutely No Idea What They Want!
+8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 Client (or Coach!) pondering new career ideas at desk with laptop

 Do you have a client who wants a new career but has absolutely no idea where to start?
-Well this article is for you!
+If so, this article is for you!
+Because Career Coaching Tools and Exercises are excellent resources to help our clients figure out where next!

-IMPORTANT: There are no 'one size fits all' career coaching tools that will give clients a magical answer.
+IMPORTANT: There are no career coaching tools that give us a magic wand!

-And before working with a client on finding a new career there are 9 key things I like to share with them—to help set and manage their expectations.
-Because while it's possible to find that new career quickly, it's much more likely to take time, effort—and a lot of patience.
+First, before working with any client to find a new career I like to share 9 key things with them—to set and manage their expectations.
+Because while it's possible to find that new career quickly, if it was that easy your client would already have done it on their own.
+Which means it's likely this will take time, effort—and a lot of patience.

-So, let's look at what career coaching tools and exercises you can use to help them discover that new career.
+So, now it's time to explore some career coaching tools and exercises you can use to help clients discover that new career.

-TIP: I give most of these exercises as homework—and then discuss what the client learned about themselves in the following session.
+TIP: I give most of these career coaching exercises as homework—and then discuss what the client learned about themselves in the following session.

 Another key career coaching tool I use is the Personal SWOT Analysis where clients identify their Strengths, Weaknesses, Opportunities and Threats.